approach0/lattice/README.md

 However the way this project is naming itself, has nothing to do with lattice.
 This is yet another simple authentication Web service.

 ## Usage
-1. Start a postgres server at localhost.
+1. Start a database server at `localhost`.

 2. Install packages and create the initial user `admin` (with factory-setting password `changeme!`)
 ```